 During the early stages of infection, the trophont constantly rotates and pushes the skin cells around it, causing the skin to become slightly raised and reflective to light.
 Each raised bump appears as a small white dot that can be difficult to see with the naked eye and looks like a grain of salt under magnification.

-The ich parasite is considered to be a true endoparasite because it lives inside of its host and will basically eat the affected betta alive and although this is not usually a cause of death, left untreated, ich will eventually kill its host through damage caused by the initial burying into the skin, or when the parasite bursts out from the skin on reaching maturity.
+The ich parasite is considered to be a true endoparasite because it lives inside of its host and will basically eat the affected betta alive, and although this is not usually a cause of death, left untreated, ich will eventually kill its host through damage caused by the initial burying into the skin, or when the parasite bursts out from the skin on reaching maturity.

 Because the ich parasite can also affect the gills of its chosen host, it may cause serious damage and reduce your betta’s ability to breathe, so it is important to recognize the early stages of this parasite.

-If your betta fish is really ill and close to death it will usually develop certain behaviors which you can read about here: Betta Fish Behavior Before Death (What to Look Out For).
+If your betta fish is really ill and close to death, it will usually develop certain behaviors, which you can read about here: Betta Fish Behavior Before Death (What to Look Out For).

 How To Spot The Early Signs Of Ich In Your Betta

-When ich infects the gills, usually there are no signs of illness to the fish’s body to make a diagnosis.
+When ich infects the gills, usually there are no signs of illness on the fish’s body to make a diagnosis.
 Instead, you will need to look for behavioral signs and other symptoms in your betta.